Inbee Park wins LPGA Singapore by 1 stroke with closing 64

 ''I had so much fun playing playing with Inbee.
 She's awesome.
 She's the best player,'' said Jutanugarn. ''I learned a lot from her.
 She's very calm.
 I feel like she makes every putt.
 I don't think she missed one today.''

-There was some drama even after Inbee Park clinched the title when play was halted because of an electrical storm, with Sung Hyun Park , Wie and Ko still on the course, within a wedge shot off the 18th.
+There was some drama even after Inbee Park clinched the title when play was halted because of an electrical storm, with Sung Hyun Park, Wie and Ko still on the course, within a wedge shot off the 18th.

-When the weather cleared and play resumed, the trio finished off their rounds and Park received her winner's trophy.
+When the weather cleared and play resumed after a 50-minute suspension, the trio finished off their rounds with Ko shooting a final-round 72 to finish at 12-under, seven behind the winner.

+Park stepped forward to receive her winner's trophy in front of her family, including her aging grandfather, who had followed her every step of the way.

+''He's 83 this year, and he's very dedicated,'' Park said.
+"My husband and my dad, they always take short cuts .
+But he doesn't take the short cut.
+He's just that into my game.''